moroen/IKEA-Tradfri-plugin/README.md

 Since domoticz plugins doesn't support COAP and also doesn't allow threads or async calls, the IKEA-tradfri plugin contains two parts, the domoticz plugin and a python3 IKEA-tradfri adaptor written with the twisted framework.
 The adaptor needs to be running at all times, and is intented to be run as a service using systemd.

+## A note about branches
+The repository contains two primary branches.
+The 'master' branch is targeted at the master branch of domoticz, which should be the latest stable.
+The development branch tracks the domoticz developement branch, where the plugin interface still is in flux.

 ## Requirements:
 1. Domoticz compiled with support for Python-Plugins / lastest beta
 2. Python library pytradfri by ggravlingen (https://github.com/ggravlingen/pytradfri)